kevinding0218/InterviewDocuments/Q and A/Multi-thread & Concurrent.md

 				- y = 1
 				- r1 = y
 				- r2 = x
-				- The value of r2 is 1
+				- The value of r2 is 1 (a "happens before" link between x = 1 and r2 = x)
 ```
 int x, y, r1, r2;
 Object lock = new Object();